j-sieben/PIT/Doc/using_pit.md

-# How to use PIT
+# How to use `PIT`
-After having installed PIT, it's ready to be used within your code.
+After having installed `PIT`, it's ready to be used within your code.

 ## Trace method calls
 To start with, you may want to add a call to `pit.enter(p_action, p_module)` at the beginning and to `pit.leave` at the end of a method you want to trace.
-Doing so enables PIT to collect data about your call hierarchy, the time spent and optionally the parameters passed into the method.
+Doing so enables `PIT` to collect data about your call hierarchy, the time spent and optionally the parameters passed into the method.
 If you want to completely instrument your code, you may want to add the respective calls to a method template of your favourite IDE.

 As a best practice, provide `pit.enter` with the name of your method and your package.
-This way, PIT is able to achieve the highest performance because if you don't pass this information in, PIT will try to gather this information from environment or call stack information, based on the database version you're using.
+This way, `PIT` is able to achieve the highest performance because if you don't pass this information in, `PIT` will try to gather this information from environment or call stack information, based on the database version you're using.
 This in any case is slower than providing the information yourself.
 One recommendation to pass the package name in is to create a global package constant `C_PKG constant varchar2(30/128 byte) := $$PLSQL_UNIT;`.
 After having defined this constant once, you can easily pass it in without having to rewrite the package name over and over again.

 Let me state though that the overhead of calling the methods to retrieve package and method name starting with version 12c is minimal and should not harm your overall performance noticably.
 So with the exception of extreme cases you may find it sufficient to leave this information out and benefit from an even easier use of `PIT`.

 Please make sure that before leaving a method a call to `pit.leave` is included.
 This is especially important for exception handlers (if you don't use `pit.handle_exception`, as described later), before `exit` and `return` clauses and after `case`- or `if` switches.
-As there is no easy and secure way to maintain the call stack of methods in PL/SQL (other than frequently calling `UTL_CALL_STACK` starting with Oracle 12c, that is), PIT maintains the call hierarchy manually by storing `enter` and `leave` calls on an internal stack.
+As there is no easy and secure way to maintain the call stack of methods in PL/SQL (other than frequently calling `UTL_CALL_STACK` starting with Oracle 12c, that is), `PIT` maintains the call hierarchy manually by storing `enter` and `leave` calls on an internal stack.
 If you don't provide a proper call to `leave`, the hierarchy of the calls gets out of sync.
 Calling `pit.initialize` or `pit.stop` will empty the call stack to adjust those snychronitaion issues.

-Starting with version 12c, PIT has extended its possibility of handling the call stack by utilizing `UTL_CALL_STACK`under the covers.
+Starting with version 12c, `PIT` has extended its possibility of handling the call stack by utilizing `UTL_CALL_STACK`under the covers.
 This makes call stack maintenance more stable and reliable and allows for even less code in the application.
 Imagine a method `A` that calls method `B` which in turn calls method `C`.
 In `C`, an error is raised, but it is catched at method `A`.
 Normally, there would be no way to clear the call stack if not any of the methods `A`, `B` and `C` would offer an exception handler.
 Methods `C` and `B` would then implement a dummy handler such as

 ```
 ...